-The two stocks are subject to species-specific management regimes and so are assessed under clause C. For both stocks, fishery removals are included in the stock assessment.
-The north east Arctic stock is considered, in its most recent assessment, to have a biomass above the limit reference point and so passes clause C.
+The two stocks are subject to species-specific management regimes and so are assessed under clause C. For both stocks, fishery removals are included in the stock assessment and pass Clause C1.1.
+The north east Arctic stock is considered, in its most recent assessment, to have a biomass above the limit reference point and passes clause C1.2

 The Norwegian coastal cod stock does not have limit reference points defined for it.
 However, it is subject to a re-building plan.
 Although the stock is considered still to be well below the re-building target, recruitment and spawning stock biomass have been stable for some time and there has been a declining trend in fishing mortality.
-A re-building plan is in place and re-building activities on-going with annual monitoring of progress through the MSC surveillance process so it is considered the stock passes clause C. Progress in recovering this stock through the re-building plan should be checked in subsequent by-product assessments.
+A re-building plan is in place and re-building activities on-going with annual monitoring of progress through the MSC surveillance process so it is considered the stock passes clause C1.2.